Phone Consultations

 What are the positive impacts of studying LBMS?

-There are many ways LBMS positively impacts movement performance.
+There are many ways LBMS positively impacts movers.
 Individuals can clarify their movement to be more precise, efficient, safe, aligned, expressive, and full.
 Additionally, they increase their ability to move as they intend to.
-Also, I have repeatedly seen dancers heal their psychological relationships with dance through this work.
-Often dancers equate their worth with their movement.
-LBMS offers individuals to see movement as it is rather than as "good" or "bad," encouraging them to accept how they move, which can help them accept themselves.
+I have repeatedly seen dancers heal their psychological relationships with dance through this work.
+Often, dancers equate their worth with their movement.
+LBMS offers individuals the opportunity to see movement as it is rather than as "good" or "bad," encouraging them to accept how they move, which can help them accept themselves.
 Athletes have expressed having completely different physical experiences of their exercises after applying LBMS.
-As individuals clarify their movement with LBMS, they also gain a sense of satisfaction and joy in their performance.
-I am a Certified Laban/Bartenieff Movement Analyst (CLMA) and a Registered Somatic Movement Therapist/Educator (RSMT/E), which means I am certified to teach this material and have completed the necessary hours of training to do so.
+Post-rehabilitation patients have increased body awareness, reduced pain, and returned to daily activity.
+As individuals clarify their movement with LBMS, they gain a sense of satisfaction and joy in their performance.

 What is a one-on-one session like?

 Receive personalized one-on-one movement attention.
 This includes movement observation, analysis, coaching, guided movement, movement repatterning, and touch repatterning.
 Guided movement repatterning can be facilitated with hands-on or hands-off instruction to your comfort level.
 As a CLMA, I am trained in specific ways to use touch to support your movement experience.
-These sessions are applicable to anyone with a body.
+These sessions apply to anyone with a body.
 That’s you.
 Helpful for anyone wanting to be more in tune with and aware of their body.
-LBMS is applicable to both functional and performative needs including but not limited to: walking, sitting, reaching, standing, running, theater, dance, athletics, moms, construction workers, and desk jockeys.
+LBMS applies to functional and performative needs, including but not limited to walking, sitting, reaching, standing, running, theater, dance, athletics, moms, construction workers, and desk jockeys.

 What is Labanotation & Motif Notation?